xenitane/xenitane.github.io/src/content/publication/errors-as-values-the-better-approach.md

 The issues:

-- if uncaught, huge stack-dumps
-- cleanup is a nightmare
-- hard to find source in large try blocks
+- extra biolerplate code
 - the control-flow gets highjacked
+- hard to track the origin of error in large codebases

 Now don't get me wrong, if done properly, we can avoid a few of the issues I mentioned above.